pfgithub/scpl/docs/actions/sendmessage.md

 > This action requires that Shortcuts has permission to use WFContactAccessResource,WFUserInteractionResource.

+## description
+### summary
+Sends an iMessage or SMS.
+Pass images, videos, or other files as input to include attachments.

 ### usage
 `sendmessage undefined=[???] showwhenrun=[string boolean|variable] undefined=[???] wfsendmessagecontent=[string|text] prefix=[string|text]`